justenPalmer/uni/docs/actions.md

-# uni actions
+# uni actions (acts)

-Actions are defined by molds and performed by ents.
-All public functionality on ents are actions.
+Actions are defined by molds and performed by entities.
+All public functionality on entities are actions.
 Actions have a standard signature which makes their definition and use trivial.

 Actions are similar to public methods in OOP languages.